by Bill McBride on 1/30/2017 02:34:00 PM

 From the Dallas Fed: Texas Manufacturing Activity Continues to Expand

-Texas factory activity increased again in November, according to business executives responding to the Texas Manufacturing Outlook Survey.
-The production index, a key measure of state manufacturing conditions, posted a fifth consecutive positive reading and edged up to 8.8. ...This was the last of the regional Fed surveys for November.
+Texas factory activity increased for the seventh consecutive month in January, according to business executives responding to the Texas Manufacturing Outlook Survey.
+The production index, a key measure of state manufacturing conditions, edged down but remained positive at 11.9, suggesting output growth continued but at a slightly slower pace this month. ...This was the last of the regional Fed surveys for January.

-Labor market measures indicated increased employment levels and longer workweeks.
-The employment index came in at 4.5 after a near-zero reading last month.
-Seventeen percent of firms noted net hiring, compared with 13 percent noting net layoffs.
-The hours worked index returned to positive territory in November, coming in at 2.5. ...
+Labor market measures indicated employment gains and longer workweeks.
+The employment index bounced back to 6.1 after dipping into negative territory last month.
+Twenty-three percent of firms noted net hiring, compared with 17 percent noting net layoffs.
+The hours worked index moved up to 9.1, its strongest reading since the end of 2015. ...

 Here is a graph comparing the regional Fed surveys and the ISM manufacturing index:

 Click on graph for larger image.

 The New York and Philly Fed surveys are averaged together (yellow, through January), and five Fed surveys are averaged (blue, through January) including New York, Philly, Richmond, Dallas and Kansas City.
 The Institute for Supply Management (ISM) PMI (red) is through December (right axis).

 It seems likely the ISM manufacturing index will show stronger expansion in January, and the consensus is for a reading of 55.0.